This complete, free unit of study will help you successfully launch your writing workshop.

-In this lesson, you will share all the steps that published authors should go through and set the expectation that your students will be doing the same several times during the year.
+In this lesson, you will share all the steps that published authors should go through.

-As you conference with individual students for the next several weeks, you will be stamping (or adding stickers) to their passports as you see them moving through these steps in their own writing.
+As you conference with individual students for the next several weeks, you will be stamping their passports as move through these steps in their own writing.